smalldogs/html5inputs/README.md

 Adds support for: color, date, datetime, datatime-local, month, number, range, search, tel, time, week.
 Laravel Form interfce supports Email & Url out of the box.

-This package allows you to use HTML5 inputs the same way as normal textfrields <code>Form::color('inputName');</code>
+This package allows you to use HTML5 inputs the same way as normal text fields <code>Form::color('inputName');</code>

 How to Install
 --------------